 BHRT can address many of these health concerns, helping women and men recover from the effects of hormonal imbalances.

-Duncan Turner MD specializes in gynecology, hormone levels, and bioidentical hormone therapy.
+Duncan Turner, MD, specializes in gynecology, hormone levels, and bioidentical hormone therapy.
 He will work closely with you to discuss the pros and cons of HRT and bioidentical hormones as well as the best approach to improving your health concerns and minimizing any unpleasant symptoms.
-At Turner Medical Arts, we have helped several people overcome their challenges and rediscover their vitality with bioidentical hormones.
+At Turner Medical Arts, we have helped hundreds of people overcome their challenges and rediscover their vitality with bioidentical hormones.

 Bioidentical hormones are hormones that are identical structurally to the hormones women’s bodies make.
 They come in a variety of forms, including: